Constrained Adaptive Rejection Sampling: SyGuS Benchmarks by

 For completeness, we also evaluate CARS on the synthesis benchmarks introduced by~\citet{park2024grammaraligned}.
 These tasks involve synthesizing expressions in an extension of linear integer arithmetic (SLIA) and loop invariants with bit-vector arithmetic (BV4).
 The problems are specified in the Syntax-Guided Synthesis (SyGuS) format~\citep{alur2019syguscomp}, which provides both a logical specification and a context-free grammar of admissible terms.
 Following prior work, prompts consist of three in-context examples (specification–solution pairs), and the grammar is then given as a constraint for grammar-aligned sampling.
 The full benchmark contains 29 problems (14 BV4 and 15 SLIA).

 While SyGuS is a natural setting for constrained generation, this benchmark is a somewhat imperfect fit for our problem formulation.
 The metric of interest here is the ability to produce \emph{many diverse valid samples}, yet in real synthesis applications the key goal is to obtain \emph{a single correct solution}.
-Thus, although we report results for completeness and comparability with prior work, we view this evaluation as secondary to the benchmarks in the main text.

-\paragraph{Setup.} We compare CARS against four rejection sampling variants (RS, ARS, RSFT, and our method CARS), MCMC-restart~\citep{gonzalez2025} with $k\in\{1,\ldots,10\}$ steps (with greedy constrained decoding, GCD, being the case $k=1$), and report three trials per method.
-Each trial generates 100 samples for each of the 29 problems, with a limit of 2000 LLM calls.
-If the limit of 2000 calls is reached, we report the number of samples produced within that limit.
-Because of the size of this benchmark, its secondary importance, and our limited computed budget we restrict evaluation to a single model: Llama-3.1-8B-Instruct.
+Thus, although we report results for completeness and comparability with prior work, we view this evaluation as secondary to the benchmarks in the main text. \paragraph{Setup.}We compare CARS against three rejection sampling variants (RS, ARS, RSFT) and report three trials per method.
+Each trial generates 100 samples for each of the 29 problems, with a limit of 10000 LM calls.
+If the limit of 10000 calls is reached, we report the number of samples produced within that limit.

-\paragraph{Results: Efficiency.} \Cref{fig:needed} reports the number of model calls required to generate 100 samples (each bar shows the median of 3 runs).
+\paragraph{Efficiency.}~\Cref{fig:needed} reports the number of model calls required to generate 100 samples (each bar shows the median of 3 runs).
 Standard rejection sampling (RS) fails completely, often producing zero samples within the timeout.
-Restricting only the first token (RSFT) already helps substantially, since models otherwise tend to start with phrases like \texttt{The solution is} rather than a valid program.
-Still, CARS achieves order-of-magnitude improvements: on BV4, CARS uses $16\times$ fewer calls to the LLM (geomeon) than ARS and $5.7\times$ fewer than RSFT; on SLIA, the corresponding factors are $4.5\times$ and $11.4\times$.
+Restricting only the first token (RSFT) already helps substantially, since models otherwise tend to start with phrases like ``\textit{The solution is}'' rather than a valid program.
+Still, CARS achieves order-of-magnitude improvements: on BV4, CARS uses $16\times$ fewer calls to the LM (geometric mean) than ARS and $5.7\times$ fewer than RSFT; on SLIA, the corresponding factors are $4.5\times$ and $11.4\times$.

-\paragraph{Results: Distributional quality.} As a second evaluation metric, we measure the KL divergence defined in \Cref{sec:evaluation}. \Cref{fig:bv4_kl,fig:slia_kl} shows KL divergences with $95\%$ confidence intervals (from bootstrapping).
-For MCMC-restart, the divergence depends on the number of steps $k$, plotted on the horizontal axis.
-As observed by~\citet{gonzalez2025}, increasing $k$ generally reduces KL divergence, though with fluctuations due to randomness.
-For rejection-based methods (RS, ARS, RSFT, CARS), the theoretical KL divergence is $0$; however, empirical estimates from finite samples need not be exactly $0$.

-To compare fairly, we also mark the computational budget of CARS (number of calls needed to generate 100 samples, from \Cref{fig:needed}) as a vertical on the MCMC curve.
-We see that in nearly all cases, the KL divergence of CARS is significantly lower than that of MCMC at comparable budget, highlighting that CARS delivers both efficiency and distributional faithfulness.

-We note that to produce the first sample CARS usually needs more than two calls to the LLM, but what matters is that the amortized complexity of generating many samples becomes lower.